apache/tvm-rfcs/rfcs/0001-AMP_pass.md

 Many machine learning models can move significant portions of their computational graphs into the FP16 space without significant loss of accuracy.
 For many pieces of hardware this also comes with a boost in speed.
-In the past utilizing FP16 in mixed precision training saw signficiant increases in convergence speed (source).
+In the past utilizing FP16 in mixed precision training saw signficiant [increases in convergence speed](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/).

 We should expect similar increases for inference.
 This speed increase without accuracy loss is highly desirable for many users.